Bachelor of Arts in Art History

 - One other course from ARTHIST 2, ARTHIST 3, FILMSTUD 4

 - Distribution Courses (20 units): In order that students acquire a broad overview of different historical periods and different geographic regions, majors must take five Art History lecture courses, one from each of the following five categories:

 - Area of Concentration (22 units): The department encourages students to pursue their interests by designing an area of concentration tailored to their own intellectual concerns.
-This area of concentration provides the student with an in-depth understanding of a coherent topic in Art History and consists of five Art History courses: two must be seminars or colloquia; and four of the five courses must be in a single field or concentration constructed by the student in consultation with their faculty adviser.
+This area of concentration provides the student with an in-depth understanding of a coherent topic in Art History.
+It must consist of five Art History courses: two must be seminars or colloquia; four of the five courses must be in a single field or concentration constructed by the student in consultation with their faculty adviser.
 Students must submit an area of concentration form, signed by their faculty adviser, during Winter Quarter of their junior year.